1OSaft/unr3al_Meth/README.md

 For support and previews join my discord https://discord.gg/euewAxCAUN

+# To-do
+- Add hardcore mode, where you need items you selected in the questions

 # Credits
 Thanks to Tizas for helping me and giving me advice